Verification Overview

 Before your NRTs are issued and available to sell, Nori requires verification of the project.
 This is done by a Nori-approved third party auditor or verifier.
 A “Verifier” is a professional in good standing who is qualified to attest to a reasonable level of assurance, the accuracy of documentation provided by the Supplier.
 Verification is paid for by the Primary Contact.
 The Verifier will conduct a desk audit and will be focused on the following questions: 1) Is the data reliable and replicable; 2) Does the primary contact have the landowners permission to participate in the Nori program; 3) Is there evidence of the regenerative agriculture practice; and 4) Is there evidence of a switch date?

 Supporting documents a Verifier will require include receipts and farm records (i.e. purchase of a new tillage implement, cover crop seed receipts).
 Additionally, the Verifier will speak with the “Primary Contact”, the individual who signs the NRT agreement with Nori, to validate practices.
-This process does not include a site visit, which dramatically reduces the cost.
-Without a paper trail proving aspects of your operation, the Verifier may contact a reputable source in your community (agronomist, extension agent) to confirm the narrative of your operation is correct.
+This process does not include a site visit, dramatically reducing the cost of verification.
+Without a paper trail proving aspects of your operation, the Verifier may contact a reputable source in your community (agronomist, extension agent) to confirm the narrative of your operation.

 How do I prepare for the verification process?